 The town of Kersik Tuo is the ideal place to base yourself before and after the trek, as it sits right at the foot of Mt.
 Kerinci, and has the most accommodation choices.
 Being on the edge of the beautiful tea plantations is a nice bonus.

 The city of Jambi is also a possible launching point, although since Mt.
 Kerinci is in the northern part of the Kerinci region, the drive from Jambi would take roughly ten or eleven hours.
 The road from Jambi is less winding than the road from Padang, so a bit more comfortable.
-Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights can be unreliable and difficult to book.
+As mentioned, Wings Air has daily flights to Kerinci.
+Susi Air also has thrice-weekly flights directly to the town of Sungai Penuh in central Kerinci, although the flights aren’t as reliable as the Wings Air flights, and are difficult to book.

 When booking with us, we’ll be happy to assist you with all accommodation and transport arrangements.